-CLASS media has the pleasure of conducting and transcribing interviews.
+CLASS media conducts and transcribes interviews for business promotion and oral history projects.
 We take a ‘storifying’ approach instead of questions and answers.
 Here is an example.

 Fifty years in Hong Kong: an Irish Jesuit’s tale.